Discover the Best Feng Shui Houseplants – 12 Varieties to Bring Positive Energy, Harmony and Good Health into Your Home

 'When thinking about plant selection, most are naturally air cleaning indoor plants, the wood element brings balance, and adding green color to the space is very good, because it is a very uplifting color.
 Rounded edged leaves are good for all parts of the home because they bring great subtle energy,' Rana adds.

-1. Money tree – Pachira aquatica
+1. Money Tree – Pachira aquatica

-'Money trees are commonly used as feng shui plants and believed to bring wealth and good fortune,' says Bloomscape's gardening expert, Lindsay Pangborn.
+'Money trees are commonly used as Feng Shui plants and believed to bring wealth and good fortune,' says Bloomscape's gardening expert, Lindsay Pangborn.

 'But it's also not just financial abundance they represent – financial wealth doesn’t necessarily mean someone feels abundant inside,' Anjie Cho adds.
 'Plants don’t grow quickly, they take time to cultivate and that teaches you patience.
 It's not about getting rich quick, but how to create a steady, healthy flow of wealth into your life.'

-With distinctive features, including its palmate leaves and gracefully braided trunk, 'the money tree not only absorbs toxins from the air, but can act as an impactful decor piece,' Lindsay adds.
+With distinctive features, including its palmate leaves and gracefully braided trunk, 'the money tree not only absorbs toxins from the air, but can act as an impactful décor piece,' Lindsay adds.

 Make sure you learn about money tree care to keep your plant healthy and improve its feng shui benefits.